MaritaIfemeni/Shopping_App/README.md

 ## Frontend Assignment using react, redux toolkit, typescript and sass

-The purpose of this assignment was to create online store fetching data from API: https://fakeapi.platzi.com/en/rest/introduction
+The purpose of this assignment was to create online store fetching data from Platzi Fake Store [API](https://fakeapi.platzi.com/en/rest/)

 ## Table of contents